exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Data Scientist
 Data Scientists develop and deploy UDFs in languages such as Java, Python, or R to process and analyze data within Exasol.

+### Developer
+Developers who integrates the Script Options parser library into other software.

 ## Features

 This section lists the key features of the new UDF Client Script Options parser which you would highlight in a product leaflet.